RedPRL/sml-redprl/doc/src/atomic-judgment.rst

 Any inhabitant can realize this judgment.
 This is commonly used
 to state a theorem or specify the type of the program to be implemented.
-In fact, all top-level statements must be in this judgmental form.
+In fact, all top-level theorems (see :ref:`def-theorem`) must be in this judgmental form.

+.. _jdg-eqtype:

 Type Equality
 -------------